Physical Therapist Assisting (PTA)

 Credit Hours: 4.00 Total Contact Hours: 6.00 Lecture Hours: 2.00 Lab Hours: 4.00

 Links the structure and function of the central and peripheral nervous systems to the functional aspects of human movement.
-Lecture content will focus on the anatomy of the brain, spinal cord, its arterial supply, and the influences of neurological pathways on muscle tone, sensation, reflexes, coordination, and balance.
-Continued course content involves the application of the above knowledge to the treatment of patients with selected neurological deficits resultant from CVA, traumatic brain injury, spinal cord injury and birth.
-Laboratory activities will focus on instruction and competency of commonly utilized techniques by the PTA such PNF and NDT, facilitation/inhibition, and developmental sequence and pediatric intervention.
+Lecture content focuses on neuroanatomy, the influence of neurological pathways on muscle tone, sensation, reflexes, coordination, and balance, and the application of this knowledge to the management of patients with neurological conditions commonly treated in physical therapy.
 Clinical case studies will also be utilized throughout the semester to facilitate critical thinking in the selection and implementation of appropriate therapeutic interventions learned throughout the course.
+Laboratory activities focus on developing competency in advanced neurotherapeutic interventions.
 'C' grade policy applies.

 Offered: Fall